Muhammad Javed Ikhlas: Political career

-He was elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) for the first time in 1985 Pakistani general election.
+He was elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) for the first time in the 1985 Pakistani general election.

-He was re-elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) as a candidate of Islami Jamhoori Ittehad (IJI) in 1988 Pakistani general election and served as Parliamentary Secretary for Forestry, Wildlife and Fisheries.
+He was re-elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) as a candidate of Islami Jamhoori Ittehad (IJI) in the 1988 Pakistani general election and served as Parliamentary Secretary for Forestry, Wildlife and Fisheries.

-He was re-elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) as a candidate of IJI for the third time in 1990 Pakistani general election and served as Parliamentary Secretary for Housing, Physical and Environmental Planning and Development.
+He was re-elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) as a candidate of IJI for the third time in the 1990 Pakistani general election and served as Parliamentary Secretary for Housing, Physical and Environmental Planning and Development.

-He was re-elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) as a candidate of Pakistan Muslim League (N) (PML-N) for the fourth time in 1993 Pakistani general election.
+He was re-elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) as a candidate of Pakistan Muslim League (N) (PML-N) for the fourth time in the 1993 Pakistani general election.

-He was re-elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) as a candidate of PML (N) for the fifth time in 1997 Pakistani general election.
+He was re-elected to the Provincial Assembly of Punjab from Constituency PP-11 (Rawalpindi) as a candidate of PML (N) for the fifth time in the 1997 Pakistani general election.

 He joined Pakistan Muslim League (Q) (PML-Q) in 2001.

 He was elected as Nazim of Rawalpindi in 2005.
 He later also served as District Naib Nazim of Rawalpindi.

-He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-51 (Rawalpindi-II) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-51 (Rawalpindi-II) in the 2013 Pakistani general election.
 In 2014, he was appointed as Federal Parliamentary Secretary for Cabinet Secretariat, Establishment and Capital Administration and Development Division.